Start your FREE Enquiry

 You have up to three years from the date you became aware that you received negligent treatment to make a claim.
 It is advisable to seek legal advice as soon as possible, whilst the information and circumstances around the misdiagnosis are fresh to mind.

 You are able to make a claim on a child’s behalf at any time after the misdiagnosis has occurred, before the child reaches the age of 18.
 After the child has turned 18 they have until they are 21 to make a claim themselves.

 If you would like to pursue a claim on behalf of a loved one who has sadly passed away, where negligent pressure sore treatment has contributed towards their death, you can make a claim within three years of that date.

 How much will it cost to make a claim?

 TRUE Solicitors will manage your claim on a ‘No win, no fee’ basis, so there is no financial risk to you.
 Our charges are dependent upon the individual type of case, and are typically a percentage of the compensation that we obtain for you.
 The charges will be no more than 25 per cent of your compensation amount.

 How do I start my claim?

-If you believe that you or a loved one has a claim for pressure sore related negligence, contact TRUE Solicitors today to speak to a member of our medical negligence team.
+If you believe that you or a loved one has a claim for pressure sore related negligence, contact TRUE Solicitors today to speak to a member of our First Response Team.
 We offer an initial free, no obligation assessment of your case.